arctangerines/DoDo/README.md

-WARNING: THIS IS A MESS RIGHT NOW, THAT'S HOW MY EARLY PROCESS LOOKS ALWAYS

 # DoDo

 ToDo manager

+## What works

+* List TODOs in a file
+* Formatted output

 # Short term goals

-* List TODOs in a project
+* List TODOs in a folder
+* Add the option to show a bit more of the code around the comments
 * Would be cool to add an option to print some lines before/after
 * Dump TODOs (same as list?)

 # Long term goals